 The first longitudinal integrated clerkship was designed and implemented at the University of Minnesota Medical School.
 Family Medicine faculty member Dr. John "Jack" Verby created the Rural Physicians Associate Program (RPAP) in 1971 as a workforce initiative for rural Minnesota.
 That program continues today.

-The Summer Internship in Medical Education provides current medical students with an incredibly rare opportunity to engage with medical education in a very immersive way.
+The Summer Internship in Medical Education provides current medical students with a rare opportunity to engage with medical education in an immersive way.
 Students between years 1 and 2 spend the summer working on medical education projects that are relevant to their interests while simultaneously gaining exposure to educational theory and practice.
 Students meet regularly with leadership for a journal club to discuss topics in med ed, and there is a lot of interaction and mentorship between students and faculty.
 This is a great opportunity for students who want to explore medical education as part of their career pathway.

 Medical Students can request to enroll for a course outside of the Medical School to expand on their education.
 Some examples are courses through the School of Public Health, Center for Spirituality and Healing, or Medical Spanish.
-The cost of the course is not included under the medical school tuition band, however, there is a small reimbursement fund students can apply for to cover the cost of the course.
+The cost of the course is not included under the Medical School tuition band, however, there is a small reimbursement fund where students can apply to cover the cost of the course.

 We are one of four schools participating in an exciting new pilot project called Education for Pediatrics Across the Continuum (EPAC).
 This program admits students entering year 3 of medical school for specialized competency-based clinical training in pediatrics.
 It is an ideal option for students that already know they wish to become pediatricians to receive extensive hands-on training in their desired specialty.
 Once the students have met certain benchmarks, they can begin their residency training.
 This has the potential to lengthen or shorten their time as an undergraduate medical student.
 Residency slots are predetermined and guaranteed through the program.